Welcome residents and fellows!

 AWS Resident and Medical Student Facebook Group

-AWS provides residents access to their peers and potential mentors who can guide them through the personal and professional transitions of their careers.
+AWS provides residents, interns and fellows with access to their peers and potential mentors who can guide them through the personal and professional transitions of their careers.
 Topics addressed through AWS by both residents and practicing surgeons include wellness during residency and pregnancy, targeting and tracking professional goals and career advancement.

 Resident membership is $50/year and open to surgical interns, residents or fellows in training.
-Residents may vote and hold office.
+Resident members may vote and hold office.

 | Click here to join the group